 - Replace cookies with whole-wheat pretzels.

-- Replace sugary desserts with fresh whole fruit.
+- Replace desserts with fresh whole fruit.

-- Replace crackers with fresh sliced veggies.
+- Replace crackers with fresh, sliced veggies.